About the Poison Center

 (e.g., A child ate some silica gel crystals found in a shoe box)

-- The history you provided requires the patient be observed for a period of time to be sure s/he will be okay (The SPI will call back to check on the patient and no medical care is expected)
+- The history you provided requires the patient be observed for a period of time to be sure s/he will be okay (Our Certified Specialist in Poison Information will call back to check on the patient and no medical care is expected)

 - Based on history provided, a trip to a physician or healthcare facility is necessary